 The summary said: “Throughout the three registration periods of the project the site has achieved high scores on each occasion.
 The support for the community has been well received throughout the project and credit must go to the company’s community liaison policy which has been effectively applied.
 Environmental awareness is of the highest degree and of note was the previous registration where an innovation was awarded for control of the site water run-off.
 Attention to such things as a wildflower garden only enhances the reputation of the company.
 Welfare and safety also have good robust policies in place together with good monitoring and encouragement of the workforce to participate has resulted in the success of the project.”

-This is a high-profile project in a sensitive area which has required agreement from many stakeholders.
+This was a high-profile project in a sensitive area which has required agreement from many stakeholders.
 The road passes through a residential area which has a high concentration of utilities which need to be made safe and diverted either temporarily or permanently.
-Following consultation with all stakeholders, including Scottish Water, Vodafone and Openreach, Farrans is providing safe access to the site and working collaboratively with the various utility providers.
+Following consultation with all stakeholders, including Scottish Water, Vodafone and Openreach, Farrans provided safe access to the site and working collaboratively with the various utility providers.

 Traffic management and utilities management added complexities to this project.
 The Farrans’ team worked through the night and over weekends to minimise disruption for road users.